 - In many cases adding a joint owner to an account or deed will be a taxable gift that needs to be reported to the IRS on a federal gift tax return (IRS Form 709).

 - If a joint owner is sued or gets divorced, then a judgment creditor or divorcing spouse may be able to take the assets in the joint account or real estate that is owned jointly.

-- If a joint owner dies before you do, then 50% or even 100% of the joint account could be included in the deceased owner's estate for estate tax purposes.
+- If a joint owner dies before you do, then 50 percent or even 100 percent of the joint account could be included in the deceased owner's estate for estate tax purposes.

-- If you're in a second or later marriage, leaving your property to your spouse by right of survivorship or tenancy by the entirety will mean that your spouse will be free to do whatever he or she wants with your property after your spouse later dies.
-This may not be what you want - in other words, you may want your spouse to have use of your property after you die, but then after your spouse later dies you may want your property to go to your own children.
-In this situation, joint ownership with right of survivorship or tenancy by the entirety will not accomplish your final wishes since your spouse may freely choose to leave your property to your spouse's children or even to a new spouse instead of your children.
+- If you're in a second or later marriage, leaving your property to your spouse by right of survivorship or tenancy by the entirety will mean that your spouse will be free to do whatever they want with your property after your spouse later dies.
+This may not be what you want.
+In other words, you may want your spouse to have use of your property after you die, but then after your spouse later dies you may want your property to go to your own children.
+In this situation, joint ownership with right of survivorship or tenancy by the entirety will not accomplish your final wishes since your spouse may freely choose to leave your property to your their own children or even to a new spouse instead of your children.